World National football team squads

 Uruguay's home stadium is the Estadio Centenario, and they have been coached by Marcelo Bielsa since 2023.

+Considered one of the most successful national teams in international competitions and by FIFA as \"football's first global powerhouse,\" Uruguay has won four world FIFA–organized championships, two Olympic titles and two FIFA World Cups.
 Their first two senior world titles came at the Olympic tournaments of Paris 1924 and Amsterdam 1928, two events that were directly organized by FIFA as open tournaments that included professionals.
-In the former, Uruguay beat Switzerland 3–0 in the final, whereas in the latter, Uruguay repeated in the Olympic championship by beating Argentina 2–1.
+In the former, Uruguay beat Switzerland 3–0 in the final, whereas in the latter, Uruguay defeated Argentina 2–1.
 They then secured a third consecutive title at the inaugural FIFA World Cup in Montevideo, where they beat Argentina 4–2 in the decisive match.
 Uruguay's fourth title came in 1950 after beating hosts Brazil in the final match 2–1, a match that still holds the record for the highest official attendance for a football match ever (173,850 people at the gate).
-In regional competitions, Uruguay has won the Copa América 15 times, having also won the inaugural edition in 1916, second only to Argentina for the most titles in the tournament's history, winning their most recent title in 2011.
-As of 2025, based on international senior official titles, Uruguay have won the second most major trophies, also behind Argentina.
+On account of these achievements, the Uruguayan national team displays four five-pointed stars approved by FIFA on its football crest.
+Uruguay were unbeaten in world championship matches from the 1924 Olympics until their semi-final loss in the 1954 World Cup marking a 30-year unbeaten streak and winning four consecutive world titles in tournaments they participated in, having chosen to opt out of the 1934 and 1938 World Cups.
+In regional competitions, Uruguay has won the Copa América 15 times, having also won the inaugural edition in 1916, second only to Argentina for the most titles in the tournament's history, with their most recent title in 2011.
+As of 2025, based on international senior official titles, Uruguay have won the second most major trophies, behind Argentina.

 ▤ Read more New Window ▤ Dream team →